Amit Kothari

 Some companies try the governance route.
 Approve five tools.
 Write policies for each.
 Train everyone on which tool to use for what.
 Monitor compliance across all five.

 I’ve watched this approach fail at every company that tried it.
 The governance overhead alone is a nightmare.
 Five vendor relationships.
 Five data processing agreements.
 Five security reviews.
 Five sets of usage policies.
-Five training programmes.
+Five training programs.
 And still, people use tool number six because their friend recommended it.

 Standardizing on one vendor is a different philosophy.
 It’s not about restricting choice.
 It’s about making one choice so obviously superior that alternatives feel unnecessary.